Bangladesh Railway Class 2700: Technical details

 The Class 2700 is a 1500 hp locomotive.
 The Electro Motive Division export model of this locomotive is GT18L-2.
 The wheel arrangement of this locomotive is A1A-A1A.
 This locomotive can achieve speeds up to 107 km/h with passenger trains.
 The Class 2700 locomotives have a similar specification to the Bangladesh Railway 2600 and 2900 class locomotives.

 The Bangladesh Railway classification of this locomotive is 'M.E.L -15'.
 Here - M stands for meter gauge, E Stands for diesel electric, L stands for Henschel and 15 stands for locomotive horsepower (x100).

 Use

 The Class 2700 locomotive can be used both for passenger services and freight services.
-It was highly recommended for prominent Bangladeshi trains like Subarna Express, Sonarbangla Express, Parabat Express etc. However, Class 2900 is preferred by Bangladesh Railway for pulling prominent trains nowadays.
+It was highly recommended for prominent Bangladeshi trains like Subarna Express, Sonarbangla Express, Parabat Express etc. However, Class 2900 and Class 3000 are preferred by Bangladesh Railway for pulling prominent meter-gauge trains nowadays.
 Class 2700 pulls commuters and short-distance intercity trains.

 Initially, Class 2700 locomotives were used for freight services as well.
 Due to several mechanical constraints, they were taken off from the freight service.